w3c/wai-bcase/_business-case/drive-innovation.md

 title: "Drive innovation"
 order: 2
 ---
+{::nomarkdown}
+{% include box.html type="start" title="Summary" class="simple" %}
+{:/}

+Industry leaders understand that accessibility can be an innovation driver – enabling elegant solutions to unanticipated problems.
+Historically, people with disabilities often drive innovation due to the inherant need they have to innovate in order to participate in a society not designed to meet their needs.
+Examples of people with disabilities leading advances in science, technology and other fields are numerous.
+As well, designing for disability introduces constraint, and solving for constraint spurs inventive solutions.

+{::nomarkdown}
+{% include box.html type="end" %}
+{:/}

 ### To Drive Innovation, Accessibility is Good Business

-Industry leaders understand that accessibility is an innovation driver – enabling elegant solutions to unanticipated problems.
-Historically, people with disabilities often drive innovation.
-Designing for disability introduces constraint, and embracing constraint spurs inventive solutions.
-Examples of people with disabilities leading advances in science, technology and other fields are numerous.
-Among the reasons to support integrating accessibility into design thinking are these:
+Studies demonstrate that integrating accessibility support innovation in these ways:
 * Removing architectural, digital and social barriers increases growth and sparks innovation.
 * Designing "for the margins" creates products that work more effectively for larger audiences.
 * Accessible design thinking introduces flexibility in interaction design that is useful beyond the disabled community.